The University Library offers a regular program of workshops aimed at higher degree research students and early career researchers.

 Introduction to EndNote

-Please see our EndNote Survival Guide for more information about basic introduction information and classes for the EndNote software.
+Please see our EndNote Survival Guide for more information about basic introduction information and support materials for the EndNote software.